 A few things make TV mounting in NYC more expensive than the national average:

 Commuting and parking.
 Getting to your apartment costs time and money.
-Parking in Manhattan can run $30-50+ per job.
+Parking in Manhattan can run $30–50+ per job.
 Outer borough and suburban jobs add travel time.
-These costs are real and they're built into the price — every legitimate company factors them in, whether they list them separately or not.
+These costs are real and every legitimate company factors them in, whether they list them separately or not.

 Two honest tips: